SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Operator Definition

-As evolution algorithms can take a while to converge, inspired by the concept of \textit{Gradient Descent} in machine learning model training, we introduce an LLM agent that works as an examiner which examines the cases where the current task prompt fails and provides improvement guidance.
+Inspired by the concept of \textit{Gradient Descent} in machine learning model training, we introduce an LLM agent that works as an examiner which examines the cases where the current task prompt fails and provides improvement guidance.
 Such guidance will be treated as \textit{gradient} and be used by another LLM Agent as an improver to generate a new candidate.
-Though similar to what is proposed in APO \cite{pryzant2023APO}, instead of only using gradient descent repeatedly, which has a higher probability of arriving at a local minimum, we take advantage of its fast converge rate to local minimum and combine it with an evolutionary algorithm to target global minimum.
-When applying Feedback Mutation, it will be applied to every candidate in the current generation.
+Though similar to what is proposed in APO \cite{pryzant2023APO}, instead of only using gradient descent repeatedly, which has a higher probability of arriving at a local minimum, we take advantage of its fast converge rate to local minimum and combine it with other operators to target global minimum.
+When applying the Feedback operator, it will be applied to every candidate in the current pool.
 The prompt can be found in Table \ref{tab:gradient-generation} - \ref{tab:gradient-application}.

-\begin{definition} (Feedback Mutation) Feedback Mutation generates a new prompt $p^{\prime}$ based on the existing prompt $p \in \mathcal{P}$, and where $p$ made mistakes for a task.
+\begin{definition} (Feedback Operator) The Feedback operator generates a new prompt $p^{\prime}$ based on the existing prompt $p \in \mathcal{P}$, and where $p$ made mistakes for a task.
 The feedback operator $\mathcal{O}_{F}$ first looks at the cases where the current $p$ failed to generate a list of advice $G$, and then asks LLM $\mathcal{L}$ to apply such advice $G$ to existing prompt $p$ for generating the new prompt $p^{\prime}$. \end{definition}